 - Allow services in beauty salons and barber shops only for residents who are not in isolation or quarantine due to known or suspected COVID-19 infection or exposure.

-- The beautician or barber is subject to the same infection control requirements as staff, including, but not limited to:
+- The beautician or barber is subject to the same infection control requirements as staff.

 - Do not use hand-held blow dryers.

 - Observe restrictions and precautions in Personal Care Services Guidelines for Restore Illinois https://dceocovid19resources.com/assets/Restore-Illinois/businessguidelines4/personalcare.pdf